iamaldi/weblog/docs/_posts/cyberpanel/2024-01-22-cyberpanel-1.markdown

 ...
 ```

-Starting on lines 117 through 121, the WebSocket connection is initialized with the authentication details passed in the JSON `password` and `verifyPath` fields.
-I should note here that these credentials are used in all WebSocket messages when WebTerminal is used (lines 122-125).
+Starting from lines 117-121, the WebSocket connection is initialized with the authentication details passed in the JSON `password` and `verifyPath` fields.

-If the file indicated by `verifyPath` contains an exact match of the password found in the `password` field, authentication is considered successful and WebTerminal executes the shell command found within the `data` field (line 125).
-This authentication check is also performed when returning the standard output back to the user (lines 82-84):
+If the file indicated by `verifyPath` contains an exact match of the password found in the `password` field, authentication is considered successful.
+WebTerminal then executes the shell command found within the JSON `data` field (line 125).

+`WSHandler` will check these passwords when returning the standard output back to the user (lines 82-84).
+This check seems kind of redundant since the passwords are already stored in the class instance:

 ```python
 # File: WebTerminal/CPWebSocket.py